 You are blind to the faults of the world.

-If you attend to others’ faults,
+If you judge others’ faults,

-Your fault-finding itself is wrong;
+Your fault-finding itself is wrong.

-Others’ faults I do not treat as wrong;
+Others’ faults I do not judge;

 Those who know that coming and going are not under the control of the self know that that which the ego takes as real are illusory phenomena that cannot be grasped.
 If one stops resisting the illusion, one becomes unlimited.
 If one stops resisting changes, then one is not disturbed by anything that happens.